• Travel

 The great thing about this credit, is that you don’t have to use it on yourself.
 My wife and I had already signed up for the program, so I used the credit for my oldest son’s application.
 All you have to do is pay for the application with this card and statement credit will automatically post to your account.
 It works just like the travel credit.

-Priority Pass Lounge Access – Being a cardholder gives you a free Priority Pass Select membership.
+Priority Pass Lounge Access – Being a cardholder gives you a free Priority Pass Select membership, enrollment required.
 This gives you access to more than 1,200 airport lounges worldwide.
-While it won’t get you into a Centurion Lounge (you’ll need the American Express Platinum card for that) they do have some great locations like the Alaska Airlines lounge at JFK.
+While it won’t get you into a Centurion Lounge (you’ll need card_name for that) they do have some great locations like the Alaska Airlines lounge at JFK.

 Redeeming Chase Points